Central Federation League

 The Central Federation League is an amateur status league competition run by Central Football for association football clubs located in the central region of the North Island, New Zealand.
-It is currently in the third level of the New Zealand football league system, below the Central League administered by Capital Football and includes teams from the Taranaki, Manawatū-Whanganui, Hawke's Bay and Gisborne districts.
+It is currently in the third level of the New Zealand football league system, below the Central League administered by Capital Football and is entered by clubs from the Taranaki, Manawatū-Whanganui, Hawke's Bay and Gisborne districts.

 History

-The league was launched in 2000 and began within the second tier of the New Zealand league system as a replacement for the disbanded triple division Central League, which had run in various forms since 1966.
+The league was launched in 2000 and began within the second tier of the New Zealand football league system as a replacement for the disbanded triple division Central League, which had run in various forms since 1966.